 Best yields usually follow October plantings.
 These crops usually miss insect damage by midge.
 With late crops, midge will need to be managed by selecting midge-resistant sorghum hybrids and/or with the use of insecticide sprays.
-Generally, mid-season hybrids are the best overall performers.
+Generally, planting mid-season sorghum hybrids is advisable as these hybrids are the best overall performers.

 Sorghum ergot disease risk can also be minimised by planting from mid-October to mid-January in southern Queensland so that flowering occurs between mid-December and mid-March, when the probability of ergot developing in sorghum florets is lowest.
 See sorghum pests and diseases for more detail on this disease and its management.

-In central Queensland, use quick-maturing hybrids for rain-grown spring plantings.
+In Central Queensland, use quick-maturing sorghum hybrids for rain-grown spring plantings.
 For the main summer planting (late December to mid-February), plant slow-maturing hybrids early and the quicker-maturing hybrids later to improve yield reliability.